 A few blocks to the east of downtown, the Sweet Auburn neighborhood is home to the birthplace of America's most influential Civil Rights leader.
-Operated by the National Park Service, this historic site contains Dr. King's boyhood home, his tomb and the Ebenezer Baptist Church where Dr. King and his father were both pastors.
-The district was designated a National Historic Landmark in 1977.
-This collective of historic monuments invokes poignant memories of Martin Luther King Jr., and the indelible mark that he has left on the American Civil Rights Movement.
-This historic site is home to many other monuments like King Center, the Ebenezer Baptist Church, the Prince Hall and a statue of the world-revered Mahatma Gandhi.
-The Visitor Center of the site shelters an insightful museum which sheds light on the legacy of Dr. King.
+Operated by the National Park Service, the Martin Luther King, Jr. National Historical Park comprises Dr. King's boyhood home, his tomb and the Ebenezer Baptist Church, where Dr. King and his father were both pastors.
+The park, along with much of the surrounding district, was designated a National Historic Landmark in 1977.
+This collection of historic monuments invokes poignant memories of Martin Luther King Jr., and the indelible mark that he has left on the American Civil Rights Movement.
+Visitors will also find other fascinating monuments here such as the King Center, the Prince Hall and a statue of the world-revered Mahatma Gandhi.
+The Visitor Center of the site shelters an insightful museum, which sheds light on the legacy of Dr. King.

 The Atlanta Botanical Garden is one of the largest spectacles of plant life in the Southeast.
-Sprawling over 15 acres (six hectares), this natural oasis was established in 1976 and is located within stumbling distance of the famous Piedmont Park.
+Sprawling over 30 acres (12.14 hectares), this natural oasis was established in 1976 and is located within stumbling distance of the famous Piedmont Park.
 It is home to the Fuqua Conservatory and Japanese gardens, both rich in globe-spanning flora.
-Follow a walking trail, great for couples, and admire exotic rose plantations and carnivorous specimens.
+Follow a walking trail, which is a favorite of couples, and admire exotic rose plantations and carnivorous specimens.
 In addition, guided tours and seasonal shows guarantee an entertaining botany lesson.